Guide to Work, Study, Travel and Living Abroad

 France

-North Americans can fix up au pair placements directly with a French agency, but they should bear in mind that high placement fees may have to be paid in advance and that in some cases little advance information about the family will be made available.
-Enrolment in a French language course is compulsory for non-European au pairs.
+North Americans can fix up au pair placements directly with a French agency.
+Still, they should bear in mind that high placement fees may have to be paid in advance and that, in some cases, little advance information about the family will be made available.
+Enrollment in a French language course is compulsory for non-European au pairs.

-A number of established agencies belongs to UFAAP, the Union Francaise des Associations Au Pair, an umbrella group set up in 1999, based at present at Europair Services in Paris (listed below).
+Several established agencies belong to UFAAP, the Union Francaise des Associations Au Pair, an umbrella group set up in 1999, based at present at Europair Services in Paris (listed below).
 Contact details for the member agencies are included on the UFAAP website.
-In Paris, the notice board at the American Church (65 Quai d’Orsay) is crammed with announcements of live-in positions.

 See More Websites for Au Pair Work in France